 - Make sure you select only one response per item on your answer sheet and erase completely if you change your answer.

 Strategies for Taking the ASVAB CEP iCAT (Computer Adaptive)

 - Be familiar with how the ASVABN CEP iCAT works.
 Take your time answering the questions.

 - During your test session, review the instructions as many times as you need to feel comfortable taking the test.

 - Be sure the answer you have selected is the one you want to select, as you aren’t allowed to return to a question once you have answered it.

 March2Success provides general test preparation materials for ACT, SAT, and high school completion.
-Studying the material at this site in the following areas may help you improve your score: mathematics knowledge, arithmetic reasoning, paragraph comprehension, and vocabulary skills.
+Studying the material at this site in the following areas may help you improve your ASVAB score: Mathematics knowledge, arithmetic reasoning, paragraph comprehension, and vocabulary skills.